 where the Workgroup considers that a CUSC Modification Proposal may constitute an amendment to the EBR Article 18 Terms and Conditions, the impact of those amendments on the objectives of the Electricity Balancing Regulation.

 Subject to the provisions of this Paragraph 8.20.12 and unless otherwise determined by the CUSC Modifications Panel, the Workgroup shall develop and adopt its own internal working procedures for the conduct of its business and shall provide a copy of such procedures to the Panel Secretary in respect of each CUSC Modification Proposal for which it is responsible.
-Unless the CUSC Modifications Panel otherwise determines, meetings of each Workgroup shall be open to attendance by a representative of any CUSC Party, any BSC Party, the Citizens Advice, the Citizens Advice Scotland and any person invited by the chairman, and the chairman of a Workgroup may invite any such person to speak at such meetings.
+Unless the CUSC Modifications Panel otherwise determines, meetings of each Workgroup shall be open to attendance by a representative of any CUSC Party, any BSC Party, the Citizens Advice, the Citizens Advice Scotland and any person invited by the chair, and the chair of a Workgroup may invite any such person to speak at such meetings.

 After development by the Workgroup of the CUSC Modification Proposal, and (if applicable) after development of any draft Workgroup Alternative CUSC Modification(s), the Workgroup will (subject to the provisions of Paragraph 8.20.19) consult (“Workgroup Consultation”) on the CUSC Modification Proposal and, if applicable, on any draft Workgroup Alternative CUSC Modification(s) with: